-Ellen Pompeo Quotes About Surrogacy Reveal She's So Grateful
+Ellen Pompeo's Quotes About Surrogacy Are Honest

 Grey's Anatomy star Ellen Pompeo and her husband, Chris Ivery, recently welcomed their third child, a son named Eli Christopher.
 The actress posted a photo of her husband and son on Instagram last week, and a rep confirmed the child's birth to Us Weekly.
 Eli is presumed to have been carried by a surrogate (Pompeo's rep did not immediately return a request for comment); Pompeo gave birth to their first daughter, Stella Luna, while Sienna May was born via surrogate in 2014.
 Ellen Pompeo's quotes about surrogacy show that she's very grateful to the unnamed woman (or women) who carried her children for her.